albertz/commandergenius/readme.txt

 You'll need to install Ant too.
 The most supported environnment for that port is Linux, MacOs should be okay too, however if you'll use launchConfigure.sh script you'll have to replace "linux-x86" to "darwin-x86" inside it.
-If you're developing on Windows you'd better install andLinux or Ubuntu+Wubi, to get proper Linux environment running inside Windows, then install Linux toolchain on it.
+If you're developing under Windows you'd better install andLinux or Ubuntu+Wubi, to get proper Linux environment running inside Windows, then install Linux toolchain on it.
 I was told andLinux compiles faster than Cygwin.
 Also you'll need full set of Linux utils and symlinks support to launch ChangeAppSettings.sh (sh, grep, sed, tr).